SalesforceAIResearch/enterprise-realtime-voice-agent/CONTRIBUTING.md

-# Contributing Guide For enterprise-realtime-voice-agent
+# Contributing Guide For Enterprise-Realtime-Voice-Agent

 This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to LoCoBench-Agent.
 We strive to obey these as best as possible.
 As always, thanks for contributing – we hope these guidelines make it easier and shed some light on our approach and processes.